mraniruddha/TSFBankingSystem/README.md

 # TSFBankingSystem
 Hello there,
-BASIC BANKING SYSTEM is the task for GRIP Internship Program June 2021.
+BASIC BANKING SYSTEM is the task for GRIP Internship Program July 2021.
 Here the site is developed using HTML, CSS, JavaScript, PHP, MYSQL.
 To run the file in your system follow the path
 -> Download and extract ZIP file.
 -> Move the folder in your c/xampp/htdocs/ folder